SHTOOLS/SHTOOLS/src/fdoc/planetsconstants.md

 :   Average density of Mars.

 `g0_Mars`
-:   Gravitational acceleration at R_Mars, not including rotation.
+:   Gravitational acceleration of Mars at R_Mars, not including rotation.

 `R0_pot_Mars`
-:   Reference radius of the gravitational-potential model.
+:   Reference radius of the gravitational-potential models of Mars.

 `Omega_Mars`
 :   Angular rotation rate of Mars.